If you would like to know

 surgery in other countries.

-In addition, three pediatric surgery resident research prizes are awarded at each meeting to those young
+In addition, the three pediatric surgery Rosenkrantz Resident Research prizes are awarded at each meeting to those

 investigators who have performed innovative research studies.